HMS Cicala: Construction

 The Insect-class gunboats were reportedly built as river monitors to operate on the Danube in the case of an Allied success in the 1915–16 Dardanelles campaign but may also have been intended for use in the Baltic Sea to support a proposed (but never implemented) amphibious landing against Germany.
 The class was ordered in February 1915 and Cicala was constructed later that year by Barclay Curle.
-The entire class were named after insects, with Cicala being an alternative name of the cicada (the cicada is primarily tropical, only one species the Cicadetta montana is native to Britain).
+The entire class were named after insects, with Cicala being an alternative name of the cicada (the cicada is primarily tropical, only one species, Cicadetta montana, being native to Britain).

 The Cicala measured 237 ft 6 in in length, 36 ft in beam and just 4 ft in draught; her displacement was 625 LT.
 The vessel was equipped with two Yarrow-type engines and boilers providing 2,000 steam horsepower and allowing her to reach 14 kn.
 With her flat bottom and three rudders she was described as being very manoeuvrable (she could turn "almost on a sixpence").

 The Cicala was equipped with two 6-inch Mk VII breech-loading guns, a 12-pounder quick-firing 12 cwt anti-aircraft gun and six Maxim machine guns.
 The anti-aircraft weapon was later replaced with a quick-firing 2-pounder (pom-pom) gun.
 The main weapons had 4/8 in thick gunshields with armour plating of the same thickness also provided to the superstructure as protection against small arms fire.
 The gunshields and bridge were reinforced with additional 1 in steel plate in 1928.
 The Cicala carried a complement of 55 officers and men.
 Her pendant number was T71.